matteofilia/tessera/DEV_LOG.md

 So far, we have been making good progress.
 Hours wise, right now we are ahead of things.
 Goal is to have this finished by May 10 (my birthday).

 Yes, honestly not certain that I will be able to get Java to work with JavaScript.
 Starting to get mildly concerned that I will need to switch languages...
 I really hope not!
 Either way, this problem is tomorrow's problem.
 I can always think about things later.
 For now, there are other pressing concerns.

+Done some more thinking.
+Starting to think my ideal of a static website isn't going to work.
+It's simply too janky, integrating Java and JavaScript.
+What does this mean?
+It means that we will have to implement a REST server, most likely.
+More work!